 Inspired by ‘Dear Abby’ (which my mother loved to read), this page is dedicated to giving the general public a place to seek spiritual advice on everyday problems.
 Submit your questions below.
 If selected, Ashley will channel her dearly departed mother, Ann, for some spiritual guidance.
 Answers will be posted right here on this page.
-The Ask Ann Advice Column will be updated every few weeks.
+The Ask Ann Advice Column will be updated approximately once per month.
 Delays can be expected during times of my events or when I’m traveling.

 Questions submitted can be on any subject where you are needing motherly advice.
 Some examples might be: “I made a mistake and my friend won’t forgive me.”
 “My husband wants to move and I don’t.
 Who should get their way?”
 “My neighbors dog won’t stop barking.
 Do I confront them?”